 Timely Services Timely Services meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulation 303.342 Procedures for IFSP development, review, and evaluation. (e) Each early intervention service must be provided as soon as possible after the parent provides consent for that service, as required in §303.344(f)(1).
-AEIS Compliance Indicator Must have documentation to support that services were initiated or attempted within 30 days of the IFSP begin date.
+AEIS Compliance Indicator Must have documentation to support that services were provided or attempted within 30 days of the IFSP begin date.

-Transition Transition meets federal regulations as per AEIS Compliance Indicators.
-Federal Infants and toddlers with disabilities exiting Part C must have timely transition planning.
-Regulations A. The Lead Agency must develop an IFSP with transition steps and services at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday; 303.209 (d) (2) B. Notify (consistent with any opt-out policy adopted by the State) the State educational agency (SEA) and the local educational agency (LEA) where the toddler resides at least 90 days prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services; and (303.209 (b)(1)(i) C. Conduct the transition conference with the approval of the family at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services.
+Transition Transition mee ets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulations 303.209 Transition to preschool and other programs.
+Regulations Infants and toddlers with disabilities exiting Part C must have timely transition planning.
+A. The Lead Agency must develop an IFSP with transition steps and services at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday; 303.209 (d) (2) B. Notify (consistent with any opt-out policy adopted by the State) the State educational agency (SEA) and the local educational agency (LEA) where the toddler resides at least 90 days prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services; and (303.209 (b)(1)(i) C. Conduct the transition conference with the approval of the family at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services.
 303.209 (e) Is based on family preference. (e) Option to inform a parent about intended disclosure.
 (1) A lead agency, through its policies and procedures, may require EIS providers, prior to making the limited disclosure described in paragraph (d)(1) of this section, to inform parents of a toddler